 - Washing their hands upon arrival using their own soap and paper towels

-- Wearing gloves and aprons (when providing personal care)
+- Wearing masks, gloves and aprons (when providing personal care)

 - Washing their hands at the end of the visit using their own soap and paper towels

 - Whenever possible we will maintain 2 metres (6ft) distance from our clients.
-Clearly this is not going to be possible when providing personal care, medication etc which is why handwashing is so important
+Clearly this is not going to be possible when providing personal care, medication etc. but staff will be wearing full PPE at all times

 - We are structuring our rotas to keep the number of different staff that visit each client down to a minimum